|Global collaboration hub for academia, industry, government and military.|

 On the sea, the pioneer of marine radio communications and rapid reconfiguration capability Cybernetica has delivered state-of-the-art marine radio communication, marine aids, and navigation systems across the world for two decades.
-In 2018 they partnered with European Defense Agency for the first-ever military research programme for a next-generation naval surveillance system.
+In 2018, they partnered with European Defence Agency for the first-ever military research programme for a next-generation naval surveillance system.
 Baltic Workboats has taken the leadership position in Europe to develop the European standard for unmanned marine vessels both civilian and military use.

-The Tech community is complemented by the Estonian Defence and Aerospace Industry Association with strong 120 members and the Estonian National Defence Industry Policy 2021-2030 objective is to create competitive advantages in focus areas of cyber defence, autonomous and unmanned systems, robotics, AI solutions, electronic warfare and surveillance, and automation.
+The Tech community is complemented by the Estonian Defence and Aerospace Industry Association with 120 strong members, and the Estonian National Defence Industry Policy 2021-2030 objective is to create competitive advantages in focus areas of cyber defence, autonomous and unmanned systems, robotics, AI solutions, electronic warfare and surveillance, and automation.